 #3 – Focus on the Ultimate Goal.
 Getting chores done is not the ultimate goal.
 What we are doing with chores is teaching our children to contribute and be part of the “team” called family.
 We are teaching responsibility and skill development.
 If your children know how to wash laundry, clean the kitchen, mow the lawn, cook, etc., they can be self-sufficient and responsible in their adult life.
 Do they need to do these things every day until they move out?
 Not necessarily; it depends on the needs and priorities of each family.
 I prefer to do the laundry in our home, but my kids know how to do it and pitch in when needed.
 As they have gotten older, we share cooking depending on schedules and availability.
 We work together.
 It took years of being willing to be disappointed when they didn’t “show up”, knowing that as long as we were communicating, they were learning how to be a “team”, and they were developing life skills, we would get there.
 And we did!

 There are many creative ways to gain the cooperation of our children without manipulating, intimidating or controlling them.
 While those tactics may appear to be a battle won in that moment, it will end in you losing the war … a healthy relationship with your child.
-I invite you to contact me to schedule your free 15-minute phone consultation (951-240-1407 or firstname.lastname@example.org) and to sign up for our free monthly newsletter to receive great parenting tips and insights.
+I invite you to schedule a free 15-minute phone consultation (or text me at 951-240-1407).
+You can also sign up for weekly articles and parenting tips at the bottom of this page!
 It is my pleasure to support you and your family!

 Traci L. Williams is the Founder of A Loving Way to Parent, an organization devoted to healthy parent-child relationships. alovingway.com